syed0369/Coding-Club-FNC-solutions/FNC-1/B.md

 <br>
 + Divisibility by 2: should end with even.
 Only possible in this case is 6.
 + Divisibility by 3: Always divisible as any combination of 3 and 6 gives a sum divisible by 3
-+ Divisibility by 11: for even length numbers, it should end with 66 and prepended by `n - 2` number of 3s, for odd length numbers, it should end with 36366 prepended by `n - 5` 3s.
++ Divisibility by 11: alternate difference and sum of digits should be a multiple of 11.
+For even numbers it can be of the form (33)*66.
+For odd numbers, `n = 3` there is no number possible ending with 6.
+For `n = 5` it can be of the form 36366 as 3 - 6 + 3 - 6 + 6 = 0.
+Hence for odd numbers it will be of the form (33)*36366.

 ## Code
 ```cpp